 - 1. Stopping point: The definition of stopping point is the highest number of topics in sequence completed in the apps.
 Maths 3-5 has 10 topics and maths 4-6 has 18 topics, and so the maximum number of topics is 28. - 2.
 Exposure: Exposure will be measured by the number of sessions that the child attended.
 The planned number of sessions is 48 (4 times per week during 12 weeks).
 Children may occasionally miss sessions for different reasons.
 The intervention team identified three levels of compliance for this trial: 1) low compliance, defined by participation in up to 30 sessions (62.5% of the sessions in this trial) which is equivalent to 6 full weeks of intervention delivered every day; 2) medium compliance, defined by attendance between 31 and 40 sessions; and 3) high compliance, defined by attendance to at least 40 sessions (83.3% of sessions).
 Outhwaite et al. (2017) found that the level of participation equivalent to low compliance in this trial significantly decreased the impact of the intervention. - 3.
 Success in the quizzes: The number of certificates achieved by the child will give another measure of participation.
 Attendance to the sessions is a necessary step to time on task, but the children may be at the session without fully engaging with the apps or may take longer in the activities and thus complete fewer quizzes.
-The registers obtained by TAs will provide information on certificates of 100% correct in the quizzes obtained in each session to complement the register of attendance.
+The registers obtained from TAs will provide information on certificates of 100% correct in the quizzes obtained in each session to complement the register of attendance.
 It is noted that this measure might be correlated with ability: more able children may succeed in more quizzes, and this would be a source of confounding.
 However, the use of the pretest as a covariate might account for this relation between number of quizzes mastered and ability, and thus avoid the confounding.
 Further details on how this metric will be analysed can be found below.

 Analyses in the presence of non-compliance will investigate whether these different dosages of the intervention show differential effect.
-Multilevel models will be used with the treatment defined in four levels: no treatment (control group), low dosage, medium dosage and high dosage.
-The multilevel models will take into account the nesting of children in schools and will include the pretest as covariate, as in the previous models.
-It will be investigated whether different effect sizes are obtained with different dosages and whether these different levels of compliance are statistically significant when compared to the no-treatment condition and to each other.
-This allows for including all participants in the same analysis in order to retain power.
+Multilevel models will be used with the treatment dosage as a mediator of the impact, in view of the significance of this factor in the intervention team's logic model.
+The multilevel models will take into account the nesting of children in schools and will include the pre-test as covariate, as in the previous models.
+If number of sessions attended is a significant factor, it will be investigated whether different effect sizes are obtained with different dosages defined by the intervention team.